February 27, 2020 Ryan Gould

 - What would make you jump out of your chair with joy while you attend this webinar?

 Asking them questions like these will arm you with the right knowledge to take the right action.

 #3: Create Amazing Webinar Content

 Don’t just put up slides with lengthy sentences for people read on their own in a webinar.
-Your job as a webinar organizer is to create amazing webinar content that makes your audience come alive.
+Your job as a webinar organizer is to create amazing webinar content that makes webinar interaction commonplace.

 Then, think about some background music you can play before the webinar or a GIF animation you run while the webinar is running.
 Just make sure the background effects aren’t too distracting — the audience’s attention should be on your content, not your GIFs.
 Also, if you’re giving a live presentation, make sure you check the microphone for voice clarity before the event starts.

 Another helpful presentation tip we’ve discovered is to make strategic use of your webinar slides.
 Often, the fewer, the better.
 Run slides for a specific duration of time, about one or two minutes per slide as a general rule of thumb, until you switch over to the next one.
 This gives your speaker time to exhaust what they have to say on the slide’s topic while giving your audience enough time to review its content.
 While we’re on the topic of slides: try to keep their content light.
 Busy slides distract from your speaker and your message.

 #4: Make Audience Members Interact With Each Other

 One great thing webinars can do is connect people with similar interests!

 That’s why the biggest service you can render to your attendees is to facilitate them to interact with each other.
 You can do this by organizing them into private online groups while the webinar is going on, enabling the chat feature so they can send each other private messages or organize Twitter threads or hashtags for organic conversations.